Oaxaca en la historia y en el mito: War of Reform (1857-60)

-The War of Reform was a civil war growing out of Conservative reaction to progressive laws know as La Reforma passed by Liberals, initially led by Ignacio Comonfort and later by Juan Álvarez and Benito Juárez.
+The War of Reform was a civil war growing out of Conservative reaction to progressive laws known as La Reforma passed by Liberals, initially led by Ignacio Comonfort and later by Juan Álvarez and Benito Juárez.
 Initially Oaxaca supported the Conservative side.
 The Liberal defeated the Conservatives and implemented reform legislation that began in 1854 with the Plan de Ayutla, calling for the removal of the dictator Santa Anna, leading to the Ley Juárez legislation that abolished the Fueros granting special legal and financial privileges to the Catholic Church.
 In Oaxaca, however, the lines between Conservatives and Liberals were not always clearly drawn.
 In 1857 the congress, passed a liberal, federalist constitution limiting the power of the church and the military.

 A Surprise Guest

-As we saw with the shaman in prehispanic panel that looks like the artist and an image of a woman on the colonial panel that resembles his wife Rina Lazo, the artist does not hesitate to include family members in the mural and in that sense make the mural his personal story as well as the story of Oaxaca and Mexico.
+As we saw with the shaman in prehispanic panel that looks like the artist of the mural, and an image of a woman on the colonial panel that resembles his wife Rina Lazo, the artist does not hesitate to include family members in the mural and in that sense make the mural his personal story as well as the story of Oaxaca and Mexico.
 The soldier below depicts Nicolas Bustos, the great-grandfather of Arturo García Bustos.
 The artist credits this ancestor as the source of his liberal thinking.

-3. The Second French Invasion, (1861–67)
+3. The First and Second French Interventions, (1838-39) and (1861–67)

-The first French Invasion called the Pastry War (1838–39) and was a minor skirmish in which French citizen tried to recover their commercial losses due to chaos that followed the independence of Mexico.
+The first French Invasion is also called the Pastry War (1838–39) and was a minor skirmish in which French citizen tried to recover their commercial losses due to chaos that followed the independence of Mexico.
 And it was a harbinger of something much bigger.
 In the Pastry War, the French attackers were subdued by Santa Anna.

-The Second French intervention in Mexico was a major war by European powers, initially France, England and Spain and later only France, to recover debts owed by Mexico and later to install a regime in Mexico favourable to France.
-It was a civil war like the other wars discussed here pitting Mexican conservatives against Mexican liberals.
-In that sense the Second French Invasion represents a continuation of the War of Reform and the War of Independence.
+The Second French intervention in Mexico was a major war by European powers, initially France, England and Spain and later only France, started the war to recover debts owed by Mexico and later to install a regime in Mexico favourable to France.
+It was a civil war like the other wars discussed here pitting Mexican conservatives and Mexicans who served in the invading army against Mexican liberals and Mexican soldiers who supported them.
+In that sense the Second French Invasion represents a continuation of the War of Reform and the War of Independence, over a period of more than 50 years.